quii/learn-go-with-tests/databases.md

 ~$ sudo apt-get install postgresql postgresql-contrib
 ```

 PostgreSQL installs and initializes a database called `postgres`, and a user also called `postgres`.
-Since this is a system-wide install, we don't want to pollute this main database with this application's tables (`PostgreSQL` uses these to store administrative data), so we will have to create a user and a database.
+Since this is a system-wide install, we don't want to pollute this main database with this application's tables, as `PostgreSQL` uses these to store administrative data, so we will have to create a user and a database.

 ```sh
 ~$ sudo -i -u postgres # this will switch you to the postgres user